3 Pro Tips to Creating a Successful Career Plan

 Identify one career goal you could achieve that would say “I’ve made it.”
 This could be making a living off of your online store, earning one million dollars, becoming CEO of a fortune 500 company, or even having a career which allows you to travel the world.
 Whatever that goal is, write it down, highlight it, underline it and memorize it.
 This is your main purpose.
 Every step you take in your career plan from this point on will be towards the achievement of this purpose.

 Starting at your main career goal, identify major goals that must happen in order for your dream to be realized.
 Break it down into many easily attainable goals, all leading to your ultimate purpose.
 For example, let’s say your career goal is to make a living selling hand-knitted dog socks online.
 Your simplified goals would be something like:

 - Create a catalog of hand-knitted dog socks

 - Hand-knit an inventory of said dog socks

 - Create a website for your company

 - Market your hand-knitted dog socks in multiple ways

 - Attend any and all trade shows about the wonderful world of hand-knitted dog accessories

 - Blog about hand-knitted dog socks

 When you have a long list of easily attainable goals, you can prioritize them and begin to cross them off the list one by one.
 Breaking your long term goals up into easy tasks simplifies the process.
-That otherwise daunting and unattainable task will be steadily chipped away at, and before you know it, you will be living the life you wrote down on that page.
+This allows you to steadily chip away at an otherwise daunting and unattainable task, and before you know it, you will be living the life you wrote down on that page.